StackVista/stackstate-docs/configure/send_telemetry.md

 You can also send metrics to StackState with the CLI `metric send` command.

 {% hint style="warning" %}
-Metric names can not start with any of the following prefixes:
+Metric names cannot start with any of the following prefixes:

 - `host`
 - `name`